 So here I am, 19 years of age, taking Spanish in college so I could talk to this girl I liked from Mexico that didn’t know English.
 My teacher was the best teacher anyone could have–Mrs. Houston.
 Along with her amazing teaching style (that was so much fun you didn’t even realize how much you were learning), came her personal life stories.
 The one that forever changed my life was about her trip to Brasil.
 I don’t remember the exact details, but I do remember her passion for the country, and unknowingly, that day in class, I made an unconscious mental note to get to Brasil someday.
 I didn’t know it at the time, but that one story she told in class would change my life forever.

-I had started making a little bit of money in this radio thing and decided it was time for a trip.
-After I “Googled” Rio De Janeiro, it was over–Brasil WAS going to be my destination.
+I had started making a little bit of money in my radio career and decided it was time for a trip.
+After I “Googled” Rio De Janeiro, it was over–Brasil was going to be my destination.
+There was no question.
 I think it was these pics specifically that spoke to me–what do yo think?

 This entry was posted in South America